MartinLwx/CS61A-Fall-2021-UCB/README.md

-The official website: https://inst.eecs.berkeley.edu/~cs61a/fa21/. **If you want a better reading experience, you may visit my [blog](https://martinlwx.github.io).**
+The official website: <https://inst.eecs.berkeley.edu/~cs61a/fa21/>. **If you want a better reading experience, you may visit my [blog](https://martinlwx.github.io).**
+## Resources
+All materials can be found on this offical page: <https://inst.eecs.berkeley.edu/~cs61a/fa21/>

 ## Labs